wonderpl/romeo/docs/angular-app.md

 The app is setup to use <b>Grunt</b> as it's task runner, which is responsible for compiling and minifying the angular templates, compiling the SCSS (compass), linting the javascript and also for running any unit tests that are specified.

 To setup your front-end workflow, first check out the project and get all of the back-end hoopla up and running.
 Then you will need to navigate to the root of the project in your terminal and run <code>npm install</code>.
 If you don't have Node installed, go and install it and run that command again.
 As I described above, you will need Grunt installed, which you can do by running <code>npm install -g grunt-cli</code>.
+In order for grunt to compile the SCSS, you will also need to ensure that you have Compass installed.
+To do this, simply run <code>gem system -update</code>, followed by <code>gem install compass</code> (possibly requiring sudo).
 Now <em>assuming everything has gone brilliantly</em>, you can run <code>grunt watch</code> to start make Grunt listen for changes to your source template and scss files.

 ### App architecture